jwentling7/Kitchen-Assist/README.md

 4. [ ] Filter Recipes/Books
 5. [x] ~~Overview Recipe: Name, Image, Servings and Calories of Recipe~~
 6. [x] ~~Click on Recipe: Name, Image, Servings, Calories, Ingredients, and Steps(Link)~~

+## References

+1. I used some ideas from [TylerPottsDev](https://github.com/TylerPottsDev)'s awesome [card-flip](https://github.com/TylerPottsDev/card-flip).
+Learned about perspective, preserve-3d, and backface-visibility from this!